twhite96/checkyoself/website/blog/2018-09-21-v1-weekend-push.md

 a.
 I just need a functional component that I can add to the `SimpleMDE` component in the `Text.js` component and,

 b.
 Getting the suggestions to show up in a popover is going to be a bit difficult, so a dev in Slack is going to help me get the suggestions to show up *under* the text editor.
-I am not sure how this is going to work and it definitely not ideal but it is good enough for v.1.
+I am not sure how this is going to work and it's definitely not ideal but it is good enough for v.1.

 ```jsx
 const WriteGood = ({ text }) => (